What will I learn?

 - Global Student and Alumni Network: over 50% of the student body is international, presenting opportunities to work with peers globally and to participate in a global Alumni network.

-The one-year full-time and two-year part-time formats of this course comprise core modules covering many aspects of finance management and capital markets.
+The 1 year full-time and 2 year part-time formats of this course comprise core modules covering many aspects of finance management and capital markets.

 The MSc Finance programme is aimed at pre-experience graduate students with a background in economics, finance and business to prepare them for a career in the financial services industry.
 Notwithstanding a number of part-time students with industry experience also undertake the programme.
 The purpose of the